Tyrrrz/Tyrrrz.me/src/data/blog-posts/unit-testing-is-overrated/Post.md

 The slow test fallacy is, however, not the only false assumption that the pyramid is based on.
 The idea of having the majority of testing concentrated at the unit level only works out if those tests actually provide value, which of course depends on how much business logic is contained within the code under test.

 Some applications may have a lot of business logic (e.g. payroll systems), some may have close to none (e.g. CRUD apps), most are somewhere in between.
-Majority of the projects I've personally worked on didn't have nearly enough of it to warrant extensive coverage with unit tests but had plenty of infrastructural complexity on the other hand, which would actually benefit from integration testing.
+Majority of the projects I've personally worked on didn't have nearly enough of it to warrant extensive coverage with unit tests but had plenty of infrastructural complexity on the other hand, which would benefit from integration testing.

 Of course, in an ideal world one would evaluate the context of the project and come up with a testing approach that is most suitable for the problem at hand.
 In reality, however, most developers don't even begin to think about it at all, instead just blindly stacking mountains of unit tests following what the best practices seemingly advise you to do.